Azure/iot-plugandplay-models/README.md

 To learn how to install `dmr-client` in a local context, please see [this guide](https://docs.microsoft.com/en-us/dotnet/core/tools/local-tools-how-to-use).

-> [Note] Previous versions of the tool (prior to `1.0.0-beta.3`) must first be uninstalled with `dotnet tool uninstall -g dmr-client`.
+> Note: Previous versions of the tool (prior to `1.0.0-beta.3`) must first be uninstalled with `dotnet tool uninstall -g dmr-client`.
 Use the `dotnet tool list -g` command to check the id of the tool you want to uninstall.

 ### Update